dspeyer/dspeyer.github.io/magic.md

 1. Place Beacon: Create a teleport beacon and attach it to the target (cost: 3)
-1. Locate Beacon: Determine the distance and direction to one of your teleport beacons (cost: 5)
+1. Locate Beacon: Determine the distance and direction to one of your teleport beacons (cost: 5) [No target]
 2. Teleport Send: Transport target object to a teleport beacon of yours (cost: 9)
-3. Teleport Fetch: Transport object with teleport beacon to target location (cost: 10)
+3. Teleport Fetch: Transport object with teleport beacon to a location directly adjacent to target object  (cost: 10)
 4. Portal: Create a X meter diameter circular portal connecting target surface and your teleport beacon.
 Anyone passing through the portal (in either direction) emerges on the other side.  (cost: 12+X)
 8. Warp Step: When target object moves, it finds space contracted such that the distance it covers is X times farther than speed times time would predict (cost: X^2)
 6. Holding: Container holding X cubic meters now holds 8X, doubling all linear dimensions (cost: 5+X)
 7. Grow/Shrink: Object changes size (but not mass) by a linear factor of X (cost: 2*X)

+Distance to a teleport beacon is generally irrelevant.
+The target (specified as such in the effect description) must be targeted normally, but the beacon is not a target.
+Even the speed-of-light limit does not apply.

 Warp Step does not effect the kinetic energy imparted by collision, magnetic field generated if charged, special relativistic effects, or similar velocity-dependent physics.
 Note that newtonian relativity still applies: distance traveled relative to an object depends on velocity relative to that object.